Permian–Triassic extinction event: Sauropsids

-Coprolitic evidence indicates that freshwater food webs had recovered by the early Ladinian, with a lacustrine coprolite assemblage from the Ordos Basin of China providing evidence of a trophically multileveled ecosystem containing at least six different trophic levels.
-The highest trophic levels were filled by vertebrate predators.
+Temnospondyls

+Temnospondyl amphibians made a quick recovery; the appearance in the fossil record of so many temnospondyl clades suggests they may have been ideally suited as pioneer species that recolonised decimated ecosystems.
+During the Induan, tupilakosaurids in particular thrived as disaster taxa, including Tupilakosaurus itself, though they gave way to other temnospondyls as ecosystems recovered.
+Temnospondyls were reduced in size during the Induan, but their body size rebounded to pre-PTME levels during the Olenekian.
+Mastodonsaurus and trematosaurians were the main aquatic and semiaquatic predators during most of the Triassic, some preying on tetrapods and others on fish.

 Terrestrial invertebrates

 Most fossil insect groups found after the Permian–Triassic boundary differ significantly from those before: Of Paleozoic insect groups, only the Glosselytrodea, Miomoptera, and Protorthoptera have been discovered in deposits from after the extinction.
-The caloneurodeans, monurans, paleodictyopteroids, protelytropterans, and protodonates became extinct by the end of the Permian.
+The caloneurodeans, paleodictyopteroids, protelytropterans, and protodonates became extinct by the end of the Permian.
 Though Triassic insects are very different from those of the Permian, a gap in the insect fossil record spans approximately 15 million years from the late Permian to early Triassic.
-In well-documented Late Triassic deposits, fossils overwhelmingly consist of modern fossil insect groups.
+In well-documented Late Triassic deposits, fossils overwhelmingly consist of modern insect groups.

+Microbially induced sedimentary structures (MISS) dominated North Chinese terrestrial fossil assemblages in the Early Triassic.
+In Arctic Canada as well, MISS became a common occurrence following the Permian-Triassic extinction.
+The prevalence of MISS in many Early Triassic rocks shows that microbial mats were an important feature of post-extinction ecosystems that were denuded of bioturbators that would have otherwise prevented their widespread occurrence.
+The disappearance of MISS later in the Early Triassic likely indicated a greater recovery of terrestrial ecosystems and specifically a return of prevalent bioturbation.

 Hypotheses about cause

-Pinpointing the exact causes of the Permian–Triassic extinction event is difficult, mostly because it occurred over 250 million years ago, and since then much of the evidence that would have pointed to the cause has been destroyed or is concealed deep within the Earth under many layers of rock.
-The sea floor is completely recycled over around 200 million years by the ongoing process of plate tectonics and seafloor spreading, leaving no useful indications beneath the ocean.
+Explaining an event from 250 million years ago is inherently difficult, with much of the evidence on land eroded or deeply buried, while the spreading seafloor is completely recycled over 200 million years, leaving no useful indications beneath the ocean.

 Yet, scientists have gathered significant evidence for causes, and several mechanisms have been proposed.
-The proposals include both catastrophic and gradual processes (similar to those theorized for the Cretaceous–Paleogene extinction event).
+The proposals include both catastrophic and gradual processes (similar to those theorized for the Cretaceous–Paleogene extinction event, but with much less current consensus).